MicrosoftDocs/bot-docs/articles/deploy-bot-local-git.md

 ---
-title: Deploy bots to Azure from a local git repository | Microsoft Docs
+title: Deploy a bot to Azure from a local git repository | Microsoft Docs
 description: Learn how to deploy a bot to Azure from your local git repository.
 author: RobStand
 ms.author: rstand